-Giving critiques and feedback is a skill you will need as an artist.
-While most times you may be seeking feedback from others about your art, you will also need to play the role of critic to fellow artists along the way.
+Giving critique and feedback is a skill you will need as an artist.
+While most times you may be seeking feedback from others about your art, you will also need to play the role of the critic to fellow artists along the way.
 This blog post outlines some ways to think about giving feedback and how you can best effectively do it.

 Take Note Where the Creator is At: Feedback needs to be placed in context.
 Carefully note who you are providing feedback to.
 If you know this artist personally, it will be fairly easy to know what you can say to them.
 For artists who you know less or are on more familiar terms than friends, it can be helpful to understand where they are at in their personal or emotional life or a bit of their background.
 A few minutes of talking before the critique or having a cup of coffee can help ease into the critique and give you some background information.

-You wouldn’t tell a pre-schooler that their square-faced green self-portrait was bad, you would praise them.
+You wouldn’t tell a preschooler that their square-faced green self-portrait was bad, you would praise them.